Updated on 18.04.2021.

 2. Don’t forget to read more

 This brilliant ad reminds to read more books.
-Made for Book Day, but works anytime, anywhere.
+It was made to celebrate the annual Book Day but works anytime, anywhere.
 Just look at the stack of post-it notes, and you’ll remember what to do.

 Agency: MatosGrey, São Paulo, Brazil